owulveryck/blog/content/post/simple-rnn-in-go.md

 _Whatever is well conceived is clearly said, And the words to say it flow with ease._
 (_Ce que l'on conçoit bien s'énonce clairement, et les mots pour le dire arrivent aisément._)

 __Nicolas Boileau__

 # The initial example

+All the following example is basically an adaptation of Andrej Karpathy's post: [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

+I strongly encourage you to read the post.
+Indeed, I will give you a couple of explanation of the principle.
+The goal is to write and train a RNN with a certain amount of text data.

+Then, once the RNN is trained, we ask it to generate a new text based on what it has learned.

+## How does it work?

+Consider the "HELLO" example as described in Karpathy's post.
+The vocabulary of the example is composed of 4 letters: h, e, l and o.

+The goal is to train the RNN network in order to make it predict the next letter.

+Therefore, if I give an _H_ as input the fully trained RNN, it will return an _E_,

+Then, the _E_ will become the input, and the output will be an _L_.

+This _L_ will become the new input.
+After an _L_, I can have another _L_ or an _O_; but the RNN has a memory, in essence, it remember the last letters.
+Then, it will most probably choose a second _L_, based on the _H_ and _E_.

+Now we have another _L_ as input, but the context has changed, and the RNN should be able to produce an _O_.

+## A classification problem

+This is a classification problem.